refinedev/refine/documentation/tutorial/essentials/forms/index.md

 - `edit`: To update an existing record for a resource using the data provider's `update` method.
 - `clone`: To create a new record using an existing record's data as a template using the data provider's `create` method.

-In this chapter, we'll be covering the `create` and `edit` actions.
+In this step, we'll be covering the `create` and `edit` actions.
 Check out the [Clone](/docs/guides-concepts/forms/#clone) section of the Forms guide for information about the `clone` action.

 ## Implementing the `create` Method